ipfs-inactive/research/OPEN_PROBLEMS/MUTABLE_DATA.md

 ### What is the impact

 Mutable Data is a fundamental building block for creating applications.
-Improving the existing solutions and creating new ones that will support a large number of users in a distributed context, will enable the entry of the large growing number of Internet users to be part of the dWeb.
+Improving the existing solutions and creating new ones that support a large user set in a distributed context will enable the growing number of Internet users to be part of the dWeb.

 ### What defines a complete solution?
 > What hard constraints should it obey?
 Are there additional soft constraints that a solution would ideally obey?